 Mostly-full open paint cans

 Keeping leftover paint can come in handy when you’re freshening up an old coat, completing household projects, or touching up minor scratches and nicks—especially if the color is rare.
 According to apartmenttherapy.com, to make the most of your paint and keep it from going to waste, store it upside down.
 You can maximize shelf life with some plastic wrap.
 Keep your paint in a dry room where the temperature remains pretty steady.
-(It’s not a good idea to keep paint or these other items in your garage.)
 After use, cover the opening with plastic wrap.
 Then, securely affix the lid to prevent leakage.
 Once you’ve completed these two steps, take the plunge and turn the paint can upside down.
 Doing so will allow the paint to create its own seal and minimize waste.